Andr3as/Codiad-CodeTransfer/README.md

 #CodeTransfer

 This is a plugin for the cloud IDE Codiad.
-It allows to FTP or SCP connection to remote servers.
+It allows FTP or SCP connection to remote servers.

 ##Installation